How to Prevent Design Clients from Hell

 Don’t fall for it.

-If you have a client who abusive, then you can put your foot down and prefer to work on email communications instead too.
+If you have an abusive client, you can put your foot down and prefer to work on email communications instead.

 8 – Use a Robust Time Tracking System